ovity/octotree/README.md

 * Safari: drag `octotree.safariextz` to the browser and follow the instructions
 * Opera: drag `octotree.nex` to the browser and follow the instructions

-Note: you can also pack extensions from source by executing the Gulp script that generates extension structures for Chrome, Firefox and Safari.
-Refer to the documentation of [Firefox](https://developer.mozilla.org/en-US/Add-ons/SDK/Tutorials/Getting_started) and [Safari](https://developer.apple.com/library/safari/documentation/tools/conceptual/safariextensionguide/UsingExtensionBuilder/UsingExtensionBuilder.html#//apple_ref/doc/uid/TP40009977-CH2-SW1) to learn how to package extensions.

 ## GitHub API Rate Limit
 Octotree uses [GitHub API](https://developer.github.com/v3/) to retrieve repository metadata.
 By default, it makes unauthenticated requests to the GitHub API.
 However, there are two situations when requests must be authenticated: